Aspects of Iwasawa theory over function fields

 Besides, the moduli interpretation of the curves $M(\gotn)$ allows to define an action of $GL_2(\ad_f)$ on $\underline H$ (where $\ad_f$ denotes the adeles of $F$ without the component at $\infty$).
 Let $\Pi_\infty$ be the set of those cuspidal representations having the special representation of $GL_2(F_\infty)$ (i.e., the Steinberg representation) as local factor at $\infty$.
 Drinfeld's reciprocity law \cite[Theorem 2]{drinf} (which realizes part of the Langlands correspondence for $GL_2$ over $F$) attaches to any $\pi\in\Pi_\infty$ a compatible system of two-dimensional Galois representations $\sigma(\pi)_l\colon G_F\longrightarrow GL_2(\overline\Q_l)$ by establishing an isomorphism of $GL_2(\ad_f)\times G_F$-modules

-As $\sigma(\pi)_l$ one obtains all $l$-adic representations of $G_F$ satisfying certain properties: for a precise list see \cite{vdprev}\,\footnote{Actually, \cite{vdprev} provides a thorough introduction to all this subject.}.
+As $\sigma(\pi)_l$ one obtains all $l$-adic representations of $G_F$ satisfying certain properties: for a precise list (and a thorough introduction to all this subject) see \cite{vdprev}.
 Here we just remark the following requirement: the restriction of $\sigma(\pi)_l$ to $G_{F_{\infty}}$ has to be the special $l$-adic Galois representation $sp_{\infty}$.
 For example, the representation originated from the Tate module $T_lE$ of an elliptic curve $E/F$ satisfies this condition if and only if $E$ has split multiplicative reduction at $\infty$.

 The Galois representations appearing in \eqref{e:drinfrec} are exactly those arising from the Tate module of the Jacobian of some $M(\gotn)$.
 We call modular those abelian varieties isogenous to some factor of $Jac(M(\gotn))$.
-Hence we see that a necessary condition for abelian varieties of $GL_2$-type to be modular is that their reduction at $\infty$ is a split torus.\\
+Hence we see that a necessary condition for abelian varieties of $GL_2$-type to be modular is that their reduction at $\infty$ is a split torus.

 The paper \cite{gekrev} provides a careful construction of Jacobians of Drinfeld modular curves by means of rigid analytic geometry.